 The Health and Safety Plan identifies measures related to risks, contractor coordination, site security, traffic, pedestrian management, training requirements, and accident and incident reporting that the Renewal Corporation will implement as part of the Proposed Action.
-The Renewal Corporation has prepared 16 Management Plans for FERC's review and approval as conditions of a License Surrender Order.
+The Renewal Corporation prepared 16 Management Plans to implement the DDP, and the Commission reviewed and approved these plans as conditions of its License Surrender Order.
+These Management Plans were developed in consultation with federal, state, and county governments and tribes.